 Parkwood National Historic Site

 Learn about the founder of General Motors of Canada, auto baron R. Samuel McLaughlin and his family at Parkwood National Historic Site – one of Canada’s oldest and last remaining grand estates.
 Take a guided tour and experience the estate as guests of the McLaughlin Family once did as you wander through luxurious interiors and learn about the nationally significant architecture and original furnishings, artwork and artifacts.
-This historic site was also the location of various movies and films – like Murdoc Mysteries, Anne of Green Gables, X-Men, Amelia and Twiches Too.
+This historic site was also the location of various movies and films – like Murdoc Mysteries, Anne of Green Gables, X-Men, Amelia and Twitches Too.
 Details

 Where: 270 Simcoe Street North, Oshawa